Savings questions answered

 6 High Street

-Copies can be certified by a UK lawyer, banker, authorised financial intermediary, FCA regulated mortgage broker, accountant, teacher, doctor, minister of religion or postmaster/sub C post master.
+Copies can be certified by a solicitor, banker, authorised financial intermediary, FCA regulated mortgage broker, accountant, teacher, doctor, minister of religion or postmaster/sub C post master.
 The person undertaking the certification must be available for contact by the Society either by telephone or in writing.
 Please ensure that the appropriate contact details are stated on the identification.

 When certifying a document, the following wording must be used: "I certify that this is a true copy of the original".